 If you give your potential customers something highly valuable before they buy, you earn lots of credits in trustworthiness.
 And, in times where a superabundance of shiny offers is standard, your reputability is what people double-check the most.

 Trust is the foundation of any sale you ever make.
-Honest offers of help with no strings attached invite people to check you (and your commitment) out.
-Free resources are a perfect vehicle for that invitation.
+Free resources, which are honest offers of help with no strings attached, build that trust.

 Now the give-and-take part of free resources comes into play: You offer your visitor incredibly helpful information for free, to get that visitors email address in return.

-Trust comes from regular exposure of your content in front of your visitor.
+Trust comes from regularly exposing your audience to your helpful content.
 Your funnel is to deliver that reminding exposure.
 The more helpful stuff your subscribers are routed to, the stronger the relationship they build with you.

 To summarize, free resources do two big things for you: They cement a first “helped me a lot” experience in the head of your readers (T-R-U-S-T).
 And, as an optin incentive, they put people on a tour through your hand-picked content to initiate more trust, interaction, sales, repeat sales.